rnmapbox/maps/docs/SymbolLayer.md

 `symbolZOrder`

 #### Description
-Controls the order in which overlapping symbols in the same layer are rendered
+Determines whether overlapping symbols in the same layer are rendered in the order that they appear in the data source or by their yPosition relative to the viewport.
+To control the order and prioritization of symbols otherwise, use `symbolSortKey`.

 #### Type
 `enum`